jundalisay/spblist/content/en/social/cycles/israel.md

 Their power rose along with the rise of industry and finance.
 Hitler then tried to isolate them to prevent their rise, eventually losing during World War II.

+{{< q a="Hitler" c="Mein Kampf, The Problem Of The Trade Unions" >}}
+The Marxists created the economic weapon which the international Jew uses for the purpose of destroying the economic foundations of free and independent national States, for ruining their national industry and trade and thereby enslaving free nations to serve Jewish world-finance, which transcends all State boundaries.
+{{< /q >}}

 This allowed the Jewish power to grow again and set foot in Israel.

 While the Jews focused on finance and industry, the Arabs focused on oil.
 The problem is that oil is a mere commodity and does not multiply labor nor productivity.
 It gives energy, but what good is that energy without machines?